aaronconway7/blink-code-test/README.md

 ## Getting Started 🎬

+This app is deployed on [Vercel](https://vercel.com/) - Check it out [here](https://blink-code-test.vercel.app/)!

-First, run the development server:
+If you want to run it locally, run the development server:

 ```bash
 npm run dev